christinahouck/Daniels_Chrome_Extension/README.md

 # Daniel's Chrome Extension
 This is a Chrome extension that I built for my husband.
-It's a hub that houses important links for him
+It's a hub that houses important links that he uses at work.

 The extension can be added to Chrome by visiting <a href="https://chrome.google.com/webstore/detail/daniels-chrome-extension/ajfbjjjhbenfjplpphfnfnikijaebfmg?authuser=1" target="_blank" rel="noopener">the Chrome WebStore</a>.